Bioconductor/BBS/Doc/BigSur-arm64-builds.md

 we wouldn't be able to build a lot of vignettes if we decided to also run the BUILD stage (STAGE3).

 The builds are scheduled to run daily.
-A report will soon be published [here](https://bioconductor.org/checkResults/3.13/taxco/bioc-LATEST/) and will get updated automatically every day.
+A new report is published daily [here](https://bioconductor.org/checkResults/3.13/taxco/bioc-LATEST/) at the end of each run.

 ### Some numbers for the record